Forward-Forward Autoencoder Architectures for Energy-Efficient Wireless Communications: Numerical Results

 \subsection{Hardware Complexity Discussions}

-Finally, we briefly describe implications that the FF-based autoencoder architectures will have on potential hardware implementations.
+Although this work is mainly simulation-based, from an algorithmic perspective, we can derive certain implications that the FF-based autoencoder architectures will have on potential hardware implementations.
 As mentioned, the proposed FF-trained networks require a larger network capacity to compete with BP performance.
-This unfortunately leads to an increase in the overall computational overhead.
+This, unfortunately, leads to an increase in the overall computational overhead.
 However, the true gains of the FF approach will lie in breaking the backward lock, i.e., reducing the processing time introduced in the backward path, when layers would wait for the gradients from succeeding layers to arrive, and in eliminating the need to store all backward derivatives.

 To quantify the impact on processing time, consider a neural network of $N$ layers, where each forward and backward pass per layer would consume an equal amount of time.
 In this case, the update of all network parameters would require~$2N$ time units using the BP algorithm, while FF learning could achieve the same within only~$N+1$ steps.